Inmate Rehabilitation Coordinator

-- Performs other duties as needed by the program, upper management and the as assigned by the Sheriff
+- Performs other duties as needed by the program, upper management and as assigned by the Sheriff.

 - Employment with the Norfolk Sheriff’s Office is contingent upon the satisfactory completion of all required pre-employment screening checks.
 Criminal background check results are reviewed and analyzed in accordance with applicable law and all appropriate factors are considered, including the nature and gravity of the offense(s), the amount of time that has passed since the commission of the offense(s), the relationship between the offense(s) and the job being sought, operating contract requirements and factors required by state law.